 An eerily prophetic photo from 1968, photographed by Tom Murray

-When Lennon left the Beatles his solo work became more personal and, as a result, sometimes a lot creepier too.
+catalogue his solo output was more personal and, as a result, sometimes sounded a lot creepier too.

 - "God" has a far too bouncy tune to be a dirge and far too funereal to be a rhapsody, the piano chords have this biting quality like a wild animal snapping at you, and Lennon's vocals sound about twelve times as ghostly as they did in The Beatles' "A Day in the Life".

 - It's a Tear Jerker to hear him denounce each of his influences, finally ending with The Beatles and then sing "The Dream is over...
 I was the Walrus/But now, I'm John."